StigNygaard/lastfm-widgets/services/README.md

 2. **CORS handling** — Last.fm's API does not return permissive CORS headers by default.
 The proxy injects `Access-Control-Allow-Origin` based on a configurable hostname whitelist.
 3. **Caching and throttling** — Last.fm's API has intermittent downtime and aggressive rate limiting.
 The proxy caches the last successful response and serves it (stale-while-revalidate) when upstream requests fail.
 A hibernate mode also pauses outgoing requests entirely after a rate-limit response, to avoid getting the API key banned.

-There are three implementations in this repository, functionally identical: Two Deno variants and a Cloudflare Workers (Node.js) version.
+There are two implementations in this repository, functionally identical: The default Deno proxy and a Cloudflare Workers (Node.js) version.

 ---

-## Option 1: Deno KV or in-memory (both Deno Deploy compatible)
+## Option 1: Deno KV or in-memory (both variations Deno Deploy compatible)

 The default proxy-cache implementation used when deploying this project is Deno KV.
 Implementation is in `proxy-api.ts` and the cache state is held in a key-value database.
-Alternatively, you can choose to use in-memory cache, which is implemented in `proxy-api-mem.ts`.
+Alternatively, you can choose to use in-memory cache (_also_ implemented in `proxy-api.ts`).
 KV is generally to be preferred when possible, but there are monthly read and write limits for KV-values if you are hosting on, for example, Deno Deploy.
 And if the limits become a problem, the in-memory implementation is good to have as a fallback option.

 Also, KV is still considered an 'in development' technology.
 But it has existed for a while and seems reliable – at least for non-critical use.